About the Minnetonka Community

 Student achievement in Minnetonka is at an all-time high and ranks among the best in the nation.

 The foundation of learning begins early in preschool and elementary school (grades K-5).
 Many of our students gain more than a year’s academic growth in a year’s time.
 Our average 5th grader is six grade levels ahead in reading and math compared to national norms.

 Our two middle schools (6th-8th grade) offer flexibility and support for students to discover talents and explore interests.
 Among west metro school districts, our students rank #1 in reading, #2 in science and in the top three for math on state tests.
 Success goes beyond academics: More than 80% of middle school students are involved in at least one after-school activity, fostering healthy social-emotional development.

 Minnetonka High School (9th-12th grade) is ranked among the best high schools in America.
 Here, students develop and grow within a safe and effective learning environment, excelling in academics, activities, arts and athletics.
-Minnetonka High School graduates 98 percent of its students and 90 percent are college-bound.
-The Class of 2017 posted an average ACT Score of 27.5, with nine students earning a top score of 36.
+Minnetonka High School graduates 99 percent of its students and 90 percent are college-bound.
+The Class of 2018 posted an average ACT Score of 27.7, with twelve students earning a top score of 36.
 79% took one or more Advanced Placement (AP) or International Baccalaureate (IB) classes during their high school career.

 Our faculty have a genuine love for children and learning.
 They know how to make critical connections that will ignite a spark and love of learning in your child.
 99% of parents rate education provided by Minnetonka Public Schools as Excellent or Good.